FelixPetriconi/AllocatorBuilder/README.md

 Content
 -------
   * AffixAllocator - Allows to automatically pre- and sufix allocated regions.
+  * AllocatorWithStats - An allocator that collects a configured number of statistic information
   * Bucketizer - Manages a bunch of Allocators with increasing bucket size
   * FallbackAllocator - Either the default Allocator can handle a request, otherwise it is passed to a fallback Allocator
   * Mallocator - Provides and interface to systems ::malloc()